Anthea Haryoko

 Nationality: Indonesian

-Current role: Head of External Relations, Center for Indonesian Policy Studies
+Current role: Chief Operating Officer, Center for Indonesian Policy Studies

 How have your studies at Monash helped to prepare you for the working world?